kjosib/mistake/docs/Musings.md

 it's well-suited to unit-testing: just pass it a function that tells the test suite (not the end user) what's going on.
 That'll be coming.

+A "space assertion" provides a way to check the validator's work for the portion of tests where it *is* expected to succeed.

 ## Proper Documentation

 It will soon be time to spin up another Sphinx.
 Sections should include tutorials, examples, reference.
 Open question: how to organize a tutorial?
 Also, should there be a tutorial module?
 Note also this is an embedding language, so it need an application context.

+## Profiling and Performance Tuning

+Eventually someone is going to be concerned with performance.
+Most times, we make this kind of a system run faster by making it perform less work.
+I anticipate there will be some sort of "Tensor Service" interface that deals in standardized query parameters.
+There are a few basic ways this goes wrong:

+* Selecting too much data (thus wasting effort)
+* Selecting not enough data (and having to make multiple round-trips)
+* Forgetting too soon about data recently selected (repeating work)
+* Expecting the tensor service to be too smart (a maintenance hell)

+The balance is tricky.
+If a given "Tensor Service" can strongly benefit from one or two specific query parameters, it should negotiate that with the query planner.
+This aspect strongly resembles the wise selection of indexes in a SQL database.

+As for actual performance *measurement*, the generic profiling module is a good start for understanding which services run slow.
+However, it may also be worth looking specifically at how much data gets selected and subsequently either filtered out or summarized, because both represent
+opportunities: either to push a filter upstream, or to cache a summary.

+Relating to the last point, whenever a client application requires some computation, it's best to ask for all the things you want in one transaction, because it will presumably allow the query planner to do its best work.

 ## REPL: